 News & Announcements

 This year’s gala will be held at the Student Union, Savannah Ballroom.
 The banquet provides the opportunity to mingle and interact with each other outside of the academic setting.
 A catered meal will be served, and notable achievements will be recognized.
 Students and guests are $5.00 each.
-Register online and purchase tickets to the event from Serena Rodriguez at Science Center, Room 202.
+Register online and purchase tickets to the event from Natasha Lovette at Science Center, Room 202.

 Dr. Felix Hamza-Lup (Information, Computing, and Engineering) has published "3D Virtual Spaces Supporting Engineering Learning Activities" in the International Journal for Computer Communication and Control, Vol.4, No.4.